lendzeg/certificate-c-programming-with-linux-specialization/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---